 Things to Do in NoMa

-Exploring the NoMa community will lead you through multiple smaller neighborhoods, such as Truxton Circle, Eckington, Sursum Corda and Near Northeast.
-It's bordered by historic Union Station, the Capitol building and the famous H Street, ensuring that NoMa is a lively blend of politics, nightlife and some of D.C.'s most iconic sights.
-NoMa is also home to Union Market, a large open-air marketplace that dates back 200 years and recently revamped itself to become a hub for over 40 food vendors and creative types, and of course, NoMa residents.
+Exploring the NoMa community will lead you through multiple smaller neighborhoods, such as Truxton Circle, Eckington, Sursum Corda, and Near Northeast.
+It's bordered by historic Union Station, the Capitol building, and the famous H Street, ensuring that NoMa is a lively blend of politics, nightlife, and some of D.C.'s most iconic sights.
+NoMa is also home to Union Market, a large open-air marketplace that dates back 200 years and recently revamped itself to become a hub for over 40 food vendors and creative types.

 Housing and Transportation in NoMa

 Locals love the NoMa community because it's always changing, and this can be seen through the NoMa Business Improvement District.
 With high-rise apartments and offices dominating the landscape, NoMa has a crisp, clean, and ever-evolving vibe that is the essence of modern D.C.
 It attracts the crowds of downtown, but never feels crowded.
 At the edge of the heart of downtown D.C., it's easy for residents to get to work anywhere within the capital, and Capitol Hill is just blocks from the neighborhood's boundaries.